caceres-lab/GeONTIpe/README.md

   - Option: Determines the steps of the workflow.
 Options:
     - "complete": Full workflow from download to genotype.
     - "genotype": Genotype inversions using existing BAM files.
+    - "genotype_wt_probes": Genotype inversions using existing BAM files and using designed probes.
   - Number_of_splits: This parameter determines how many fragments each downloaded file will be divided.
 If you have limited RAM and prefer to launch many jobs simultaneously, it's preferable to increase this number.
 Conversely, if you have ample RAM, you can set this parameter to 1 to map the entire file without splitting it (Default: 30).
   - Quality_reads: Minimum quality threshold required for reads to pass filtering.
 (Default: 7)
   - Read_length: Minimum desired length of reads in base pairs.
 (Default: 5000)